 San Francisco.
 At the Francisco Bay Inn – The motel we would even not recommend to our mothers-in-law.
 Prado is getting packed again.
 All car burglary addicted bad guys may observe how we leave.
-Whatever, it has been a great opportunity to clean the car.
+However, it has been a great opportunity to clean the car.

 We head southwards.
 To these beautiful beach resorts the Americans converted into a kind of Disneyland for their summer holidays.
 Of course on the way a short visit to Silicon Valley.
 We have to know who makes all these strange stuff we finally find on our laptop’s screen.
 Well, we opt for the most beloved 1.
 The guy you can ask any questions you imagine.
 He always knows at least 1 answer.
 Sometimes even millions.
 Some are correct.
 Most not.
 But who cares.
-Incorrect answers simply convert into alternative 1s or fake news.
+Incorrect answers simply convert into alternative 1s or fake facts.
 Hence, all is good.
 Politics prove it every day.

 Hence, we visit Google.
 Dozens of houses, 1000s of people.
 Presumably most of them finding all these answers to our stupid questions, a few 1s just cycling between the buildings on colourful cycles and an astonishingly huge number just sitting outside, mostly munching Cuban food.
 Now we know it.
 Presumably we’ve even seen Mr. Google.
 Didn’t know he’s wearing a blue t-shirt’n’shorts.

 We also have a look at the nearby visitor’s center of the NASA.
 We hope to find some good ideas on how to continue our trip once we’ve arrived in Ushuaia.
 Maybe something a little further.

 Unfortunately, NASA’s exhibition isn’t too inspiring.
 It seems this famous institution needs some stimulation itself.
 Maybe some greatification will help.